 Isabel's sister, Mary Brown (aka Starkey), was born on 23 April 1886 at 1 Chapel Place, Tranmere, when her father, Henry, was a baker journeyman.
 By 1891 her mother was living with Harry Starkey and Mary had become known as Mary Starkey.
 In the 1911 census she was in service with Francis Preston, a barrister, and his family at 5 Howbeck Road, Oxton, Birkenhead.

-I was told that the children went to live in Llanfair Caereinion where they were looked after by sisters of their father until he remarried in 1925.
-Gilbert was then brought back to live with them.
-Their step-mother was a Warrington lady called Elsie Owen.
+I was told that the children were then looked after by their "Auntie Jinny" ('Jane Jones') who was their father's sister, before going to live with "Auntie Jinny" and others of his sisters at Brynrefail (see next page), Llanfair Caereinion, until their father remarried in 1925.
+Gil was then taken back to live with his father and step-mother, a Warrington lady called Elsie Owen.
 John continued to work in insurance and he died on 5 April 1943 either in Parkgate or in a nearby hospital.
 His second wife, Elsie, died in October 1965 aged 75, probably in Warrington.
 Mary, John and Elsie are all interred in Neston Cemetery, Mary in a separate grave.